 NJSACC: The Statewide Network for New Jersey’s Afterschool Communities in partnership with C. S. Mott Foundation Presents:

-Featuring 3 Days of S.T.E.A.M. focused, virtual workshops for providers working with school-age youth
+Featuring a week-long S.T.E.A.M. focused, virtual workshops for providers working with school-age youth

 Who should attend?